 One common mistake inexperienced runners (and indeed coaches) make is assuming that long runs were run at the most effective pace and effort.
 In fact, many runners run their long runs too hard.
 This leads to the erroneous belief that, following popular opinion, your race pace will be between 45-90secs per mile FASTER than your long run.
 Honest self-assessment based on the additional questions above will help you make a much more accurate determination of how your long run pace might translate into race pace.

 I hold my hands up here and confess my long runs don’t always set a good example!
 Several runs were definitely done at a conversational pace and comfortable effort.
+But several were harder than this.
+Especially towards the end.
 The most comfortable long runs had an average pace of 8:30/mile.

 Several long runs had even or negative splits.
 But at the end of some of the longer runs my effort level rose significantly higher to maintain the same pace.
 I had some good strong runs at 8:00/mile and below.
 However, if I am honest, these were not easy runs and there was not much more to give.